Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: The DNN fit

 \subsection{Network and forward map}

-The model is a feed–forward network $\mathcal N_S$ with inputs $(q_T,x_1,x_2,Q_M)$ and a single output $\widehat S$ with a \texttt{softplus} activation.
-We then multiply $\widehat S$ by the two PDF channels and sum: \begin{widetext}
+The model is a feed–forward network with inputs $(q_T,x_1,x_2,Q_M)$ and a single output $\widehat S_{DNN}$ with a \texttt{softplus} activation.
+We then multiply $\widehat S_{DNN}$ by the two PDF channels and sum: \begin{widetext}

 \end{widetext} which establishes sum‑aggregation as the canonical permutation‑invariant operator \cite{Zaheer2017DeepSets}.
 This implements, inside the network graph, the same PDF–weighted structure-function decomposition used in the analytic presentation.
-For $pp$ kinematics the kernel is symmetric under $(x_1,x_2)\!\leftrightarrow\!(x_2,x_1)$; in our implementation this symmetry is captured by feeding both orderings through the explicit PDF channels in~\eqref{eq:SBpred}.
-(An explicit symmetrization penalty or input sorting may be enabled but is not required in the default fit.)
+For proton–proton ($pp$) kinematics, the kernel is symmetric under the exchange $(x_1, x_2)\leftrightarrow(x_2, x_1)$.
+In our implementation, this symmetry is enforced by evaluating both orderings through the explicit PDF channels in Eq.~\eqref{eq:Sx}.
+While an explicit symmetrization penalty or input sorting can be applied, it is not required in the default fit.
+Furthermore, imposing beam–target exchange symmetry, as done in our fit, introduces a potential bias when using non-hydrogen targets (as in E288 and E605) that is not quantified within our current estimate of systematic uncertainty and will be addressed in future studies.

-We use three hidden layers with widths $(16,32,16)$ and \texttt{relu6} activations, followed by a \texttt{softplus} output.
-Typical training settings are: initial learning rate $2\times10^{-3}$, batch size $2$, and up to $4000$ epochs run in two progressive stages (see below).
+The DNN architecture for $S$ is already described in Sec. \ref{subsec:3-A}.
+Typical training settings are: initial learning rate $2\times10^{-3}$, batch size $64$, and up to $4000$ epochs run in two progressive stages (see below).